 While I can’t tell you how you should feel about your situation, I can tell you to keep feeling.
 Because everything that bubbles up, the good and the not so good, is important.
 I would also like to encourage you to write your feelings down and share them with people and maybe even a future partner you feel comfortable with.
 Because chances are, they (your current or future partner) have experienced a similar feeling in the past two months and even though we can’t bond over IRL activities, intimate time spent in the same room, and sacred touch right now, we can bond over vulnerability, feelings, and stories because word is just as divine.

 All feelings aside, no pun intended…okay maybe pun intended, I’m here to talk about finding and cultivating love in quarantine.
 Can it be done?
 Surely.
 Is it easy?
 Probably not because your future partner isn’t going to be delivered to your doorstep, but were they ever?
 No, they most certainly were not.
 Effective dating takes time, energy, and a very full cup that you’ve filled yourself, because you can’t expect anyone to know how to fill your cup if you can’t do it yourself.
 It always has and it always will.
-The benefit to quarantine dating is that you get to see the full person.
+The benefit to virtual dating during quarantiner is that you get to see the full person.
 Not just the first impression or curated vision of themselves that they want you to see.
 You get a holistic view of what their life looks like—their good days, their not so good days, their daily rituals, etc. And if you’re lucky you may even get to meet the family on a first or second date.
 When else would that ever happen aside from if you were a contestant on The Bachelor?

 I’ve compiled all the different quarantine daters below and challenge you to make a mental note of what category or categories you fall into.
 Chances are, if you’re like me, you fall into a couple and that’s great.
 The important part is to be cognizant of what you’re doing, why you’re doing it, and evaluate if it’s getting you where you want to go or just filling space to not feel alone.